sachit27/greenR/README.md

 <details>
 <summary>🔬 <strong>Details & code</strong></summary>

+### Green Space Similarity Index (GSSI)

+The `gssi()` function calculates the Green Space Similarity Index (GSSI), a composite metric for evaluating and comparing urban green spaces across different regions by analyzing their size and spatial connectivity.

+#### Functionality
+This function transforms spatial data into an equal-area projection for accurate area measurements, computes the total area of green spaces, and assesses their spatial connectivity using the Average Nearest Neighbor Distance (ANND).
+This dual approach provides a comprehensive view of the distribution and accessibility of green spaces.

+#### Implementation
-The GSSI is a composite metric combining the coefficient of variation in green space sizes with the Average Nearest Neighbor Distance (ANND).
-Scores are normalized against the highest-scoring city for relative comparisons.
+The GSSI is calculated by inversely weighting the coefficient of variation in area sizes with the ANND, offering a score that reflects the abundance and accessibility of green spaces.
+Scores are normalized against the highest scoring city in the dataset for relative comparisons:

 ```r
 d1 <- get_osm_data("New Delhi, India")